 Has difficulty concentrating

-Any of these signs should prompt to an urgent ophthalmological consultation.
+Any of these signs should lead to an urgent ophthalmological consultation.

-How often should you have an eye exam?
+How often should an ophthalmological check-up be done?

 Recommended frequency: